codatio/codat-docs/docs/bank-feeds-api/qbo-bank-feeds/qbo-bank-feeds.md

 2. The SMB user [connects a bank account to QBO](/bank-feeds-api/qbo-bank-feeds/qbo-bank-feeds-smb-user) using a one-time username and password.
 3. When connected, you can [push bank transactions to QBO](/bank-feeds-api/qbo-bank-feeds/qbo-bank-feeds-push-bank-transactions) so they're available as bank feeds.

-## Support for pushing historic transactions
+## Pushing historic transactions

-You can push historic transactions up to seven days old, based on the _feed start date_ chosen by the SMB user in the QBO UI.
+You can push historic transactions up to seven days old based on the _feed start date_ chosen by the SMB user in the QBO UI.
 All bank transactions must be _cleared_ and have a `clearedOnDate` set to the current or the prior day.

 Pushing future (future-dated) bank transactions to QBO is not supported.